billsdesk/TracTools/README.md

 │   ├── templates/
 │   └── TracConfig
 ├── tracenv/                 ← Python virtual environment
-├── TracBackups/             ← Backup directory
+└── TracBackups/             ← Backup directory

+~/bin/
-└── bin/                     ← tracserve script location
+└── tracserve                ← Management script (in your PATH)
 ```

-> Ensure `~/bin/` is part of your `$PATH` so `tracserve` can be executed from anywhere.
+> `~/bin/tracserve` is not included in automatic backups.
+> Keep a copy in version control (e.g., GitHub) or back it up manually.

 ---